 “This innovative program unleashes the charitable passions of our neighbors, friends and colleagues to rally around the issues and organizations that are most meaningful to them,” said Kimberly Davis, President of the JPMorgan Chase Foundation.

-- This type of promotion taps the networking power of organizations that have mastered the art of grassroots campaigns.
+This type of promotion taps the same kind of networking power mastered by grassroots organizations.
 Non-profits excel at mobilizing their troops.
-With a bucket of money at stake, expect these organizations to do a lot of the marketing leg work for you.
+With a bucket of money at stake, expect these organizations to do a lot of the marketing legwork for you.

 “Even though this is a Facebook-based program, we’ve already had over 100,000 visitors from Twitter alone,” the spokesperson told Marketing Daily.
 Keep in mind: This was accomplished without Chase ever sending one tweet.
 In fact, Chase is one of the few big banks that doesn’t even have an active presence on Twitter.
 The passionistas are tweeting for them.